 Why community management is important?

 Online communities work because people share the basic human need to be social and to belong.
 Communities come together as a result of a shared interest, be it hobbies, food, travel, music, a common cause, the reasons are many and varied.
 They stay together because of the connection (emotional and rational) that they find there.
+It’s important to put time and effort into creating engaging content to build your online community.

 If you can build a community that taps into the interests and passions of your audience, gives them the opportunity to connect, express themselves and receive specific benefits, then your brand experience will be positive.
 Plus, the likelihood of your community members becoming advocates will increase and the insights you gain will be invaluable as you form your ongoing business strategies.